Marco Lazzaroni

 Marco Lazzaroni (born 18 May 1995) is an Italian rugby union player who plays as a Lock.
-He currently competes for Benetton in the Pro14.
+He currently competes for Mogliano in the Italian Serie A Elite.

 Born in Udine, Marco played locally before joining Mogliano.
 In summer 2014, he joined Benetton Treviso.

+He played for United Rugby Championship team Benetton until 2023–24 United Rugby Championship season.

 From 2013 to 2015, Lazzaroni was named in the Italy Under 20 squad and in 2018 in the Italy Sevens squad.

 From 2017 he was also member of Italy squad.
 On 8 November 2021 he was named in the Italy A squad for the 2021 end-of-year rugby union internationals.